MrBogomips/MrBogomips.github.io/_posts/2023-06-26-efficient-odd-numbers-summing-in-csharp.md

 I started by experimenting with various solutions, ranging from concise and idiomatic one-liners to low-level implementations inspired by languages like C and C++.
 Through this process, I aimed to strike a balance between readability and performance.

-As expected, the the solution using the `foreach` loop provided the best compromise, delivering both idiomatic code and excellent performance.
+As expected, the solution using the `foreach` loop provided the best compromise, delivering both idiomatic code and excellent performance.

 The `foreach` loop in C# allows for elegant and readable code, while still benefiting from the underlying optimizations of the .NET runtime.